Submissions are now being accepted for the 2024 SWPACA Conference!

-The Libraries, Archives, Museums and Popular Culture area solicits paper proposals from librarians, archivists, curators, graduate students, faculty, collectors, writers, independent scholars, and other aficionados (yes! including people who use libraries, archives, and museums!) of popular culture and information settings of all types.
+The Cultural Heritage Institutions area solicits proposals from librarians, archivists, curators, graduate students, faculty, collectors, writers, independent scholars, and other aficionados (yes! including people who use libraries, archives, and museums!) of popular culture and cultural heritage settings of all types.
 We also encourage proposals for slide shows, video presentations, panels, and roundtables organized around common themes.
-Proposals on digital humanities and other forms of digital scholarship and data-driven projects are also welcome.

 Some suggested topics include: